AnswerDotAI/fastmigrate/log-fastmigrate.md

 - AI generated a lot of code, which seemed correct, but worked less incrementally than would be preferable.
 - AI got confused by setup.py vs pyproject.toml, and needed a few iterations to resolve that.

+- Benefited from prompting regarding more test cases
+- GOt list of suggestions
+- Benefited from prompting regarding rollback

+thoughts:
+- tests pass. but who tests the tests?

 ## Notes on work to do, as of commit b1b061d

 ### Reorganizing existing test data into a named 'test suite'